Uroplatus phantasticus: Conservation

 Habitat destruction, deforestation, and collection for the pet trade all threaten the existence of this species.
 Studies suggest that leaf-tailed geckos can only inhabit a very specific environment and are not tolerant of any degradation of their natural habitat.
-This makes them vulnerable to the impacts of habitat degradation and harvesting, a common problem due to it being popular pets.
-The World Wide Fund for Nature (WWF) lists all of the Uroplatus species on their "Top ten most wanted species list" of animals threatened by illegal wildlife trade, because of it "being captured and sold at alarming rates for the international pet trade".
+This makes them vulnerable to the impacts of habitat degradation and harvesting, a common problem due to them being popular pets.
+The World Wide Fund for Nature (WWF) lists all of the Uroplatus species on their "Top ten most wanted species list" of animals threatened by illegal wildlife trade, because of them "being captured and sold at alarming rates for the international pet trade".
 It is a CITES Appendix 2 protected animal.

 Protected areas are therefore essential, and at present, the satanic leaf-tailed gecko is known to occur in at least three: Tsaratanana Strict Nature Reserve, Marojejy National Park, and Anjanaharibe Special Reserve.
 However, illegal harvesting of leaf-tailed geckos is known to occur even within protected areas, and efforts to control this threatening activity are required if this extraordinary and unique reptile is to endure.
 This gecko is not a prey of birds, as commonly thought.